Schmeichel eyes United's director of football role

-After Jose Mourinho's sacking, Ole Gunnar Solskjaer's tenure as caretaker United manager got off to a fine start on Sunday (AEDT), as the Red Devils thrashed Cardiff City 5-1.
+After Jose Mourinho's sacking, Ole Gunnar Solskjaer's tenure as caretaker United manager got off to a fine start on Sunday (NZDT), as the Red Devils thrashed Cardiff City 5-1.

 But Mourinho's dismissal has also reportedly seen United restart their search for a director of football, a role the Portuguese coach was said to have opposed.